docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 ??? info "`<selector>.txt` - Formatting the `TXT` record value correctly"

     This file was generated for use within a [DNS zone file][dns::wikipedia-zonefile].
+The file name uses the DKIM selector it was generated with (default DKIM selector is `mail`, which creates `mail.txt`_).

-DNS `TXT` records values that are longer than 255 characters need to be split into multiple parts.
-This is why the public key has multiple parts wrapped within double-quotes between `(` and `)`.
+    For your DNS setup, DKIM support needs to create a `TXT` record to store the public key for mail clients to use. `TXT` records with values that are longer than 255 characters need to be split into multiple parts.
+This is why the generated `<selector>.txt` file (_containing your public key for use with DKIM_) has multiple value parts wrapped within double-quotes between `(` and `)`.

-    A DNS web-interface may handle this internally instead, while [others may not, but expect the input as a single line][dns::webui-dkim]_).
-You'll need to manually format the value as described below.
+    A DNS web-interface may handle this separation internally instead, and [could expect the value provided all as a single line][dns::webui-dkim] instead of split.
+When that is required, you'll need to manually format the value as described below.

-    Your DNS record file (eg: `mail.txt`) should look similar to this:
+    Your generated DNS record file (`<selector>.txt`) should look similar to this:

     ```txt
     mail._domainkey IN TXT ( "v=DKIM1; k=rsa; "